 THE DOROTHY HEWETT AWARD FOR AN UNPUBLISHED MANUSCRIPT

 The 2018 Dorothy Hewett Award is now closed.
 Shortlisted entrants will be announced Wednesday 15 November 2017, and the award will be announced at a special event at the Perth Writers Festival 2018.

 The Dorothy Hewett Award was established in 2015 by UWA Publishing.
 The aim of the Dorothy Hewett Award is to support literary talent both in and related to Western Australia, and to celebrate the life and writing of an Australian radical writer.
 The award is an annual fixture designed to be a catalyst for writers beginning or furthering their professional writing careers.
 The award is funded by The Copyright Agency's Cultural Fund, and our media partner is The Monthly.

-Hewett (1923-2002) is considered one of Australia’s leading writers whose work captures and disrupts ideas of normalcy in twentieth century Australian culture.
-As a staunch feminist and, for a long time, communist, Hewett gave voice to the marginalised.
-In 1986 Dorothy Hewett was made a Member of the Order of Australia (AM) for her services to literature.
-It is important to note that Hewett won the Western Australian Premier’s Poetry Award in 1994 and 1995 for her collections Peninsula and Collected Poems: 1940-1995.
+Dorothy Hewett (1923-2002) is considered one of Australia’s leading writers whose work captures and disrupts ideas of normalcy in twentieth century Australian culture.
+As a staunch feminist and, for a long time, a communist, Hewett gave voice to the marginalised.
+In 1986, Hewett was made a Member of the Order of Australia (AM) for her services to literature.
+Hewett won the Western Australian Premier’s Poetry Award in 1994 and 1995 for her collections Peninsula and Collected Poems: 1940-1995.